Dipjitbaroi/Train-service-management-system/README.md

 `CORN_SCHEDULE`=`0 0 * * *`
 ## Roadmap

-I have already inserted many datas in this DB for tasting.
+I have already inserted many datas in this DB for testing.
 But if you like to do any change or crude oparations by using these apis then follow these steps:

 - Register to create user.